Arthur-Milchior/-Close-and-lose-current-input-for-sticky-fields/README.md

 # "Close and lose current input ?" for sticky fields
+This addon has been incorporated in anki 2.1.16.
+It is thus disabled for version 2.1.16 and above.

 ## Rationale
 If you try to close the "add card" window, and you have some content, anki warns you and check whether you really want to cloze the window.